Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Experiments

 \subsection{Hardware Implementation}

 As an experimental setup, we employed Turtlebot3 Waffle Pi that is a differential drive type mobile robot.
-Typically, the transition dynamics of such robots are

-where $x,y$ positions and heading angle $\theta$ are the states of the robot controlled by linear and angular velocities ($u^v$ and $u^{\omega}$). $\delta_t$ is the step time in discrete domain, which is 0.1s for our robot.

 In order to test Safe-CDDP on Turtlebot, we placed two circular objects with different sizes in the robot's environment as stationary obstacles.
 Gmapping was used to map the environment and the fusion of Adaptive Monte Carlo Localization (AMCL) and odometry were employed to retrieve the states of the robot (x,y,$\theta$) with an estimation uncertainty.
-Circular obstacles with the radius of 0.15 and 0.08 m were detected at (x:0.85, y:0) and (x:0.5, y:0.85) locations, respectively.
-Turtlebot was initially located in ($x$:0, $y$:0, $\theta$:0) and reaching to goal state ($x$:1.2, $y$:0.6, $\theta$:0) via Safe-CDDP was performed with the prediction horizon $N=90$.
+Circular obstacles with the radius of 0.15 and 0.11 m were detected at (x:0.85, y:0) and (x:0.5, y:0.85) locations, respectively.
+Turtlebot was initially located in ($x$:0, $y$:0, $\theta$:0) and reaching to goal state ($x$:1.4, $y$:0.6, $\theta$:0) via Safe-CDDP was performed with the prediction horizon $N=90$.
 Standard deviations of position noise retrieved by AMCL were approximately 0.001.

 Safe-CDDP algorithm was implemented as a ROS node in C++ using OSQP \cite{stellato2020} and Eigen \cite{guennebaud2010} libraries.
 The execution of Safe-CDDP node was tested on both Turtlebot's CPU (Raspberry Pi-4 Model-B with 8GB RAM) and a workstation laptop (Intel i7-6820HQ CPU, 2.70GHz, 8 cores, 16GB RAM).
-By setting $\beta=0.8$, Turtlebot was able to plan and successfully travel a safe trajectory to the goal position avoiding the obstacles with reasonable safety margins (Fig. \ref{turtlebot}) for both executions on Turtlebot's CPU and workstation laptop.
+By setting $\beta=0.8$, Turtlebot was able to plan and successfully travel a safe trajectory to the goal position avoiding the obstacles with reasonable safety margins, whereas CDDP results in the trajectories that pass very close to obstacles and sometimes collide with one of the obstacles (Fig. \ref{fig-5}).

+Our proposed approach does not require any additional QPs to be solved compared to CDDP.
+Only the added computation is in the form of uncertainty propagation and constraint tightening, which corresponds to less than $\%$2 of CDDP execution.
 The worst-case execution times of a single iteration including backward and forward pass with the trajectory length $N=90$ are approximately 63ms and 22ms for Raspberry Pi and workstation, respectively.
 Then the execution times decrease dramatically during traveling due to a decrease in active constraints and prediction horizon.
 This ensures the applicability of the proposed method in real robots with a control frequency faster than 10hz.